vertica-as/Vertica.Umbraco.Headless/docs/openapi-support.md

 ## Custom property editors and OpenAPI schemas

-When the OpenAPI schemas are created, VUHF uses the available property renderers to determine the correct types of the content model properties.
+When the OpenAPI schemas are created, I-ology HeadlessUmbraco uses the available property renderers to determine the correct types of the content model properties.
 Any unknown property editor types will resolve to `object` types in the schemas.

-If this doesn't work for you, you can work your way around it by creating [custom property renderers](property-renderering.md) for the property editors that VUHF doesn't recognize or translate correctly into the OpenAPI schemas.
+If this doesn't work for you, you can work your way around it by creating [custom property renderers](property-renderering.md) for the property editors that I-ology HeadlessUmbraco doesn't recognize or translate correctly into the OpenAPI schemas.